mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 The retired brewery list can still remain as it is.

+Note: it is **EXTREMELY IMPORTANT** to follow all the possible error messages, in the Rails console and the network tab of the browser when working with Action Frame!

 ## Exercise 4

 Create also the new endpoint GET `breweries/retired` that returns the partial for the retired breweries and use that also in rendering the breweries page.